kamlesh0928/machine-learning/README.md

 - **Implementation from Scratch:** This is demonstrating how the KNN algorithm works under the hood.
 - **Implementation using scikit-learn :** This implementation makes use of the functionality of the sklearn library to come up with a simple and efficient KNN classification.
 - **Code:** You can find the code [here](KNN).

+### Naive Bayes

+Naive Bayes is a probabilistic machine learning algorithm governed by Bayes' Theorem that widely applies on classification tasks.
+They assume features to be independent given the class label; thus it runs efficiently and fast, especially for big data.

+**Types**
+- **Gaussian Naive Bayes:** For Continuous data which is assumed to be normally distributed.
+- **Multinomial Naive Bayes:** Used over the discrete count data, like text.
+- **Bernoulli Naive Bayes:** when we have binary/boolean features.

+**Code:** You can find the code [here](Naive%20Bayes).

 ## Contributing
 Contributions are welcome!
 If you want to add more algorithms or improve existing implementations, please fork the repository and submit a pull request.